PETRONAS logo with text PETRONAS logo with text

 Embedding human rights across our business activities means effectively implementing the United Nations Guiding Principles on Business and Human Rights and upholding our own values and standards.
 The respect for human rights begins with our organisational culture and commitment to all our employees to enjoy a safe and healthy workplace and where everyone feels valued and respected and that they understand their responsibility to promote human rights through their work.

 Finally, the Whistleblowing Policy encourages disclosure on any form of improper misconduct, where matters raised are deliberated by the Whistleblowing Committee.
-Updates are provided on a regular basis to the Audit Management Committee and Board Audit Committee.
+Updates are provided on a regular basis to the Board Risk Committee.
 To lodge a report, please visit our Whistleblowing page.

 CoBE